Factors affecting software development costs

 The discovery phase

-If the client comes with just a mere idea of what they want and without a detailed understanding of the software they need to build, we strongly recommend going through a discovery phase to identify the requirements and conceptualize the solution.
-The discovery phase will help you form a better understanding of what you need and communicate it clearly to the implementation team.
+f the client comes with just a mere idea of what they want, lacking a clear understanding of the software they need to build, we strongly recommend going through a discovery phase to identify the requirements and conceptualize the solution.
+The discovery phase will help you form a better project vision and communicate it clearly to the implementation team.

 We approach the discovery phase in two different ways, depending on the project at hand.